gianlacasella/StaticsTrussSolver/README.md

 ## What I learned

-* C# OOP and to use Visual Studio IDE
+* How to use python scripts from a C# WinForms application
-* .NET Framework's WinForms
-* Using IBM Watson Developer Cloud v3.0 API with Pictures Recognition service
-* Edit photos with C#
+* How to solve Truss problems with Scipy and Matplotlib
+* Matplotlib better understanding

 ## Authors